About Acoustic Phonetics

 Technology and Applications:

-Acoustic phonetics is not just about understanding speech – it has real-world applications too.
-It’s the foundation for technologies like speech recognition, helping computers understand and respond to human speech.
+Acoustic phonetics is not just about understanding speech; it has real-world applications too.
+It’s the foundation for technologies like speech recognition, which helps computers understand and respond to human speech.

 It’s also crucial in fields like linguistics, communication disorders, and language teaching.